radius-project/radius/docs/contributing/contributing-code/contributing-code-first-commit/first-commit-02-building.md

----
-type: docs
-title: "Your first commit: Building"
+# Your first commit: Building
-linkTitle: "Building"
-description: Building Radius on your local machine
-weight: 70
----

 ## Building the code